SeaGraphData/GSE-Planet-Tasks/README.md

 This document describes the conceptual workflow used to onboard a large archive (approximately 50 TB) of high-resolution aerial imagery into the Sentinel Hub *Bring Your Own COG* (BYOC) service, with the objective of making the data accessible through the Copernicus Browser within the Copernicus Data Space Ecosystem (CDSE), which operates on CreoDIAS infrastructure.

-A Mermaid code as well as an html Workflow has been added in this project in order to have a better understsandinfg of the process.
+A Mermaid code as well as a html Workflow has been added in this project in order to have a better understsandinfg of the process.